Healthy corn fritters are a southern staple you can make at home. Serve with garlic aioli or sour cream.

-The ingredients to make corn fritters are relatively basic, and you probably have them sitting in your pantry and fridge already.
+The ingredients to make these quick and easy corn fritters are relatively basic, and you probably have them sitting in your pantry and fridge already.
 I used canned corn for this recipe, but you can replace canned corn for fresh or frozen corn instead.

 You might notice that I also used no salt added corn as well.
 The benefit of using no salt added ingredients is that you can control how much salt is going into your batter.
 You can make your batter and then make one fritter and taste it.
 Then adjust your batter as necessary.
 If it’s too runny, add in more flour or egg.
 Too bland?
 Try a little more salt and sugar.